PixelPickaxe/trackmania-united-transformation-pack/README.md

 |![image](https://user-images.githubusercontent.com/32438273/111091495-7c354d80-8509-11eb-8ec5-8595e184f3e9.png)|![image](https://user-images.githubusercontent.com/32438273/111091960-fb775100-850a-11eb-9449-ebb3bd2e3b69.png)|

 - ### Updated Sounds
-In addition to new engine, surface, impact, and environment sounds, a few audio files have been replaced with their higher quality versions found in TrackMania².
+In addition to new menu, engine, surface, impact, and environment sounds, a few audio files have been replaced with their higher quality versions found in TrackMania².
 The updated sounds are more detailed and improve feedback.
 For environmental, surface, and impact sounds, I did my best to pick the sounds that most closely resembled the original ones found in TMU.